greenboxal/doggohub/doc/development/testing.md

 # Testing Standards and Style Guidelines

-This guide outlines standards and best practices for automated testing of GitLab CE and EE.
+This guide outlines standards and best practices for automated testing of DoggoHub CE and EE.

 It is meant to be an _extension_ of the [thoughtbot testing